-Cash inflow from operating activities was \$192.8 million for the three months ended March 31, 2024, compared to a cash inflow of \$159.5 million for the three months ended March 31, 2023.
+Cash inflow from operating activities was \$121.9 million for the three months ended March 31, 2025, compared to \$192.8 million for the three months ended March 31, 2024.
 The changes were primarily driven by the following:

-- Cash inflow from changes in working capital of \$33.9 million compared to cash inflow of \$16.5 million, primarily driven by volatility in commodity prices and the timing of the related settlements; - o Cash inflow from operations before income taxes and working capital changes of \$166.8 million, compared to \$154.6 million, primarily due to higher adjusted EBITDA; and - o Taxes paid of \$7.8 million compared to \$11.6 million, primarily due to reduced taxable income.
+- o Cash inflow from operations before income taxes and working capital changes of \$137.3 million, compared to \$166.8 million, primarily due to lower adjusted EBITDA from the Marketing segment; and - o Cash outflow from changes in working capital of \$8.0 million, compared to a cash inflow of \$33.9 million, primarily driven by volatility in commodity prices and the timing of the related settlements.